CISecurity/ControlsAssessmentSpecification/control-2/control-2.6.rst

-1.6: Address Unauthorized Assets
+2.6: Address Unapproved Software
 ================================

-Ensure that unauthorized assets are either removed from the network, quarantined or the inventory is updated in a timely manner.
+Ensure that unauthorized software is either removed or the inventory is updated in a timely manner.

 .. list-table::
 	:header-rows: 1